 Hi there!
 I'm Houreidja Tall.
 I’m a culture writer who explores the stories of people across the African Diaspora.
 I highlight communities that are disregarded by traditional media and show the nuances in their lives.
 I'm a first-generation New Yorker of Malian and Senegalese descent, which largely informs the passion with which I approach my work.
 I am committed to sharing the stories of those who are easily overlooked.

-I currently work as the social media manager at Capital B News, a newsroom dedicated to civic journalism about and for Black communities.
+Most recently, I worked as the social media manager at Capital B News, a newsroom dedicated to civic journalism about and for Black communities.
 I recently earned my master’s degree in Engagement Journalism from The Craig Newmark Graduate School Journalism at CUNY.
 I am currently interested freelance writing or full-time editorial opportunities.